ZenPrivacy/community/CODE_OF_CONDUCT.md

 reported to the community leaders responsible for enforcement at
 <community@zenprivacy.net>.

-Reports sent to this address will be reviewed by the following individuals
+Reports sent to this address will be reviewed by the following individuals:

 * Ansar Smagulov (<anfragment@zenprivacy.net>)
 * Sultan Momynov (<sultan@zenprivacy.net>)